vjedulla/vjedulla.github.io/_posts/2022-06-12-simulation.md

 ---
 layout: post
-title:  Simulation!
+title:  Simulate!
 date:   2022-06-12
 categories: statistics sim
 ---

 In this post we will look at the basic idea behind simulating the world around us.
-For this purpose I have build a toy problem we need to try to comprehend and solve.
+For this purpose we will use a toy problem that happens mostly in logistics planning.

 #### Problem statement
-> A city officials are in need to understand better their emergency responses services and if they are below a given threshold (in minutes).
+> Officials of a city are in need to understand better their emergency responses services and if they are below a given threshold (in minutes).
-> The proportion of emergency vehicles is below this threshold?
-What can we do to make it better?
+> How is the distribution of response times in the city?
+Is there a bottleneck we can resolve?

 The statement is a bit vague and no data is provided.
 How do we go about trying to understand this problem, let alone solve it?

 #### Simulation
 _[Simulation](https://en.wikipedia.org/wiki/Simulation){:target="_blank"} is the imitation of real-worlds processes over time._ It is fairly easy to define, and fun to work with.
-There is one rule in ssimulation, **always state your assumptions**.
+There is one rule in simulation, **always state your assumptions**.
 If you are not doing that someone else is doing it for you.
 Other than that, the accuracy of your simulator to imitate real-life, depends on how these assumptions hold in the real-world.